Washington Crossing the Delaware (1851 paintings): Influence

 "Washington Crossing the Delaware" is a 1936 sonnet by David Shulman.
 It refers to the scene in the painting, and is a 14-line rhyming sonnet of which every line is an anagram of the title.

 In 1953, the American pop artist Larry Rivers painted Washington Crossing the Delaware, which is in the collection of The Museum of Modern Art in New York City.
 The painting has also inspired copies by Roy Lichtenstein (an abstract expressionist variant painted c.
 1951) and Robert Colescott (a parody titled George Washington Carver Crossing the Delaware painted in 1975).
 Grant Wood makes direct use of Leutze's painting in his own Daughters of Revolution.
-The painting is a direct jab at the D.A.R., scrutinizing what Wood interpreted as their unfounded elitism.
+The painting is a direct jab at the Daughters of the American Revolution, scrutinizing what Wood interpreted as their unfounded elitism.

 William H. Powell produced a painting that owes an artistic debt to Leutze's work, depicting Oliver Perry transferring command from one ship to another during the Battle of Lake Erie during the War of 1812.
 The original painting now hangs in the Ohio Statehouse, and Powell later created a larger, more light-toned rendering of the same subject which hangs in the U.S. Capitol in Washington, D.C.
 In both of Powell's works, Perry is shown standing in a small boat rowed by several men in uniform.
 The Washington painting shows the direction of travel from right to left, and the Perry image shows a reverse direction of motion, but the two compositions are otherwise similar.
 Both paintings feature one occupant of the boat with a bandaged head.

-Republican politician Kevin McCarthy, after being elected to become speaker of the U.S. House of Representatives in January 2023, cited Leutze's painting in his remarks, mispronouncing his name as "Linz".
-During his speech, McCarthy used Leutze as an exemplary German immigrant striving for freedom who created his paintings to start a "revolution" in his home country.
-In March 2022, for a video posted on his facebook page, he posed in front of the painting, which is actually by Steve Penley, not Leutze, and shows an American Flag partially "superimposed" on the Leutzian motive's background.